rust-cli/book/src/tutorial/packaging.md

 You can learn more about this
 in cargo's [publishing guide].

-Now that cargo as well crates.io know you, you can publish crates.
+Now that cargo as well as crates.io know you, you can publish crates.
 Before you hastily go ahead and publish a new crate version, it's a good idea to open your `Cargo.toml` once more